DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-2-mentor-materials.md

 - articulated what impacts pupils' motivation
 - identified strategies for helping all pupils to journey from extrinsic to intrinsic motivation in a specific subject
-- identified a pupil they teach who is less motivated than their peers ina specific subject
+- identified a pupil they teach who is less motivated than their peers in a specific subject
 - identified 2 or 3 strategies they'll implement to help increase that pupils's motivation

 ### Reference materials